 The decrease in non-current liabilities for governmental activities and business-type activities was primarily due to principal payments on bonds in the current year.

-The increase in net investment in capital assets is related to current year debt payments in excess of depreciation.
+The increase in net investment in capital assets for governmental activities is related to debt payments in excess of depreciation.